taooceros/Locks/visualization/report/flatcombining.typ

   }
   ```

-  The combiner will periodically remove the unactive nodes.
-The head of the list will not be removed to make sure the removal can be done when new node is added.
+  The combiner will regularly remove inactive nodes.
+The head of the list won't be removed to ensure that removal can be safely performed even when new nodes are being added.
 ]